django/asgiref/specs/asgi.rst

 what information it gets given upon creation, is called the *connection scope*.

-For example, under HTTP the connection scope lasts just one request, but it contains most of the request data (apart from the HTTP request body).
+For example, under HTTP the connection scope lasts just one request, but it contains most of the request data (apart from the HTTP request body, as this is streamed in via events).

 Under WebSocket, though, the connection scope lasts for as long as the socket is connected.
 The scope contains information like the WebSocket's path, but